Nothing Ear 3

 • Battery power is 55 mAh on Nothing Ear 3 and 62 mAh on Realme Buds Air 7 Pro.

-• Battery power of the charging case is 500 mAh on Nothing Ear 3 and 530 mAh on Realme Buds Air 7 Pro.
+• Charging case battery power is 500 mAh on Nothing Ear 3 and 530 mAh on Realme Buds Air 7 Pro.

-• Nothing Ear 3 supports LDAC, while Realme Buds Air 7 Pro supports LDHC.
+• Wireless charging is supported on Nothing Ear 3 but not available on Realme Buds Air 7 Pro.

-• Nothing Ear 3 does not support LDHC, while Realme Buds Air 7 Pro does.
+• LDAC support is present on Nothing Ear 3 but not available on Realme Buds Air 7 Pro.

 Specs Comparison